jpgaviria/JPGAERO/Flying_Car_nano/FCND-Motion-Planning/writeup_template.md

 This step is to add flexibility to the desired goal location.
 Should be able to choose any (lat, lon) within the map and have it rendered to a goal location on the grid.
 - Added a global variable: UseLatLonAlt to be able to select if I want local or global position goal.
 - Also added grid_goal_lat_lon_alt global variable to easily be able to select different goal positions on the map
-""" See global variable grid_lat_lon at the top of the file"""
 - get goal local position using the global_to_local function grid_goal = global_to_local(grid_goal_lat_lon_alt,self.global_home)
 - add the north and east offset from the center to determine the true local goal position with respect to grid center.